Customer Effort Score: Why It Matters and How to Measure It

 How can I improve a high Customer Effort Score?

-Identify the high-effort touchpoints from your CES data and focus on streamlining those processes, enhancing self-service options, and training your customer service team.
+Identify the high-effort touchpoints from your CES data and focus on streamlining those processes, enhancing self-service options, and training your customer support team.

 Why is CES important for customer retention?